Akupara Games

 Akupara Games is an American video game publisher and developer.
 Based in Los Angeles, California, the company was founded in 2016 by David Logan.
 The company also does contracting work for development and porting to console and mobile platforms.

+History

 After the production of Logan's first title as a developer, Whispering Willows, Logan and his team moved into post-launch support.

+Akupara developed the game Hello Cruel World, a VR title released for the Meta Quest 2, Meta Quest 3, and Windows in August 2024.